-Also note that the equity figures are somewhat

-misleading given that, once sold, a share provides financing forever, or at least until the company folds or buys it back.
+Also note that the equity figures are somewhat misleading given that, once sold, a share provides financing forever, or at least until the company folds or buys it back.
 The figures above do not account for that, so a \$1,000 year-long bank loan renewed each year for 20 years would count as \$20,000 of bank loans, while the sale of \$1,000 of equities would count only as \$1,000.
 Despite that bias in the methodology, it is clear that most external finance does not, in fact, come from the sale of stocks or bonds.
 Moreover, in less economically and financially developed countries, an even higher percentage of external financing comes to nonfinancial companies via intermediaries rather than markets.

 What explains the facts highlighted in Figure 8.1 "Sources of external finance for nonfinancial companies in four financially and economically developed countries"?
 Why are bank and other loans more important sources of external finance than stocks and bonds?
 Why does indirect finance, via intermediaries, trump direct finance, via markets?
-For that matter, why are most of those loans collateralized?
+For that matter, why are most of those loans collateralized2?
 Why are loan contracts so complex?
 Why are only the largest companies able to raise funds directly by selling stocks and bonds?
 Finally, why are financial systems worldwide one of the most heavily regulated economic sectors?

+2. To pledge some asset, like land or financial securities, for the repayment of a loan.
 Those questions can be answered in three ways: transaction costs, asymmetric information, and the free-rider problem.
 Explaining what those three terms mean, however, will take a little doing.